soramitsukhmer/frontend-handbook/docs/guide/migrations/migration-from-volar.md

 This is the guide for you to switch back from **Volar** to **Vetur**.
 This guide is only applicable if you are using **Volar** in a Vue 2 project.

-::: warning
+::: tip
-NOTE: If your tools and libraries implemented support for **Volar** and no issues occurred.
+If your tools and libraries implemented support for **Volar** and no issues occurred.
 You can continue using **Volar** within your Vue 2 project.
 :::

 ## Disable Volar